Appendix H: Constants Derived from First Principles

 Closed vs. Open Systems:

-But in open systems (semantic space, where rules themselves are subject to entropy), the $P=1$ architecture wins—not because it calculates faster, but because it's impervious to noise.
+But in open systems (semantic space, where rules themselves are subject to entropy), the P=1 architecture wins -- not because it calculates faster, but because it is impervious to noise.
 The grounded system filters irrelevance at the substrate level.
-It doesn't process all data faster; it skips irrelevant data entirely.
+It does not process all data faster; it skips irrelevant data entirely.

 5. Approach 4: Cache Physics & Memory Hierarchy